plenigo signature

 Step 3: Determine expected signature

 A HMAC authentication code with a SHA256 hash function is required.
-The signature secret of the end point is used as key and the string "singed_payload" is used as messsage.
+The signature secret of the end point is used as key and the string "signed_payload" is used as message.

 The signature (or signatures) in the header are to be compared with the expected signature.